United Kingdom: key jurisdiction for compliance amid post-Brexit regulatory divergence

 The CMA fined the firms (AP, Lexon, Medreich and Focus) over £35 million in total.
 The decision has been appealed to the Competition Appeal Tribunal (CAT).

-On 2 September 2022, the CMA also announced that it is issuing proceedings in the High Court to seek competition director disqualification orders against seven directors of the four companies.
+On 2 September 2022, the CMA also announced that it is issuing proceedings to seek competition director disqualification orders against seven directors of the four companies.
+This continues the trend of the CMA seeking to take action against individuals as well as companies.
+The appeal and director disqualification proceedings were scheduled to be heard by the Competition Appeal Tribunal in July and August 2023.

 The CMA found Aspen Pharma had paid its competitors Amilco and Tiofarma to stay out of the market, leaving Aspen as the sole supplier for fludrocortisone, a corticosteroid, thereby breaching competition law.